Takzzg/portfolio-v1/README.md

 yarn dev
 ```

-Lastly, Open [http://localhost:3000](http://localhost:3000) on your browser to see the result.
+Lastly, open [http://localhost:3000](http://localhost:3000) on your browser to see the result.

-[^1]: not implemented yet
+[^1]: Not implemented yet
-[^2]: Work in progress / partially implemented
+[^2]: Work in progress / Partially implemented